menu

 The most common language spoken in Linwood is English.
 Other important languages spoken here include Spanish and Polish.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 42.9% of the households here have four, five, or more cars.
 That is more cars per household than in 98.8% of the neighborhoods in the nation.

 Priests and therapists would like to think they know the secrets to a truly successful marriage, but according to NeighborhoodScout's research, the folks of the neighborhood may actually hold the key.
 69.8% of its residents are married, which is a higher percentage than is found in 96.1% of the neighborhoods in America.

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.7% of family-friendly neighborhoods in the state of Kansas.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Kansas.
+In fact, this neighborhood is more family-friendly than 95.3% of neighborhoods in the entire state of Kansas.
+Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
+Many other families also live here, making it easy to socialize and develop a strong sense of community.
+In addition, the high number of college-educated parents influences the academic success of the local schools.
+Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees and highly educated executives.

 Did you know that the neighborhood has more Croatian and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.9% of this neighborhood's residents have Croatian ancestry and 5.2% have Scottish ancestry.